SoftHu/tos_avg/Zh/Hephaestus.md

 \nI am grateful for the warmth of my forge on these bitter winter days.]
 Start -->1775339959591066[<b>Speaker 👉 Hephaestus:</b>
 \nStrange!
 The fire in my forge is being beaten back by the cold clutches of these dark days.
 If it splutters out what will keep me warm, eh?]
+Start -->1777901077365170[<b>Speaker 👉 Hephaestus:</b>
+\nMilk is my drink of choice!
+Helps one grow big and strong, eh?]
+Start -->1777901263270326[<b>Speaker 👉 Hephaestus:</b>
+\nI tried fishing with Tor once.
+I found it quite boring.
+Who can sit still for that long?]
+Start -->1777901738744250[<b>Speaker 👉 Hephaestus:</b>
+\nAdvanced weapons make good gifts, but basic ones are an insult to a blacksmith.
+As if I couldn't make one myself!]

 ```